walt-id/waltid-identity/docs/mobile-wallet-development.md

 Use Xcode for the iOS app and simulator work.
 Use the command line for CI-like checks.

+The Compose demo app's Android and iOS targets are the supported mobile demo targets.
+Its Web/Wasm module is a mock UI preview only; it does not run the mobile wallet SDK, platform-backed keys, persistence, EUDI flows, or Enterprise flows.

 ## Local setup

 Start from the repository root: